 Who Needs this Piano?

-If you are on a budget and want a really reliable great sounding practice piano than you need the Kawai D90 practice piano.
+If you are on a budget and want a really reliable great sounding digital piano for practice, then you need the Kawai KDP90.

 The harmonic imaging sound technology of the 88 key sampling offers F graded-hammer.
 It is polyphony built with a feel pedal system.
 It offers a sliding key cover with a stereo speaker system.
 The System Sustain pedal is sold separately.